 '66 Cotton Bowl by an injured and under-achieving band of Tigers was the

 greatest game LSU played in that time.
-But the Southern
+But the

-project dislodged a couple of names only a few aging Tiger fans might remember: Glenn Smith and Paul Lyons.
+Still, the quick research for the project dislodged a couple of names only a few aging Tiger fans might remember: Glenn Smith and Paul Lyons.

 Smith was a third-string sophomore

 tailback when the hard-luck 1967 Tigers, 10 points away from an unbeaten season

 instead of their three losses, played in the Sugar Bowl against undefeated and

 LSU couldn't get one foot in front of the other in the mud in the first half, trailing the Cowboys 13-0 at the break.
 Looking for someone to spark his team, Coach Charlie McClendon sent in Smith, who responded with 79 yards rushing, opening up the rest of the Tiger offense, and LSU went on to win 20-13.